erikorlowski/cscie97/cscie97/asn2/Design.md

 Any line where the first non-whitespace character is a "#" shall be considered a comment and not executed.

 __Requirement: Disallowed Characters__
-Any identifier or Device value that includes a colon ":" or whitespace shall be rejected.
+Any identifier or Device value that includes a colon ":" shall be rejected.
 _Rationale:_ These characters are included in the command syntax, so allowing these characters would unneccessarily complicate the processing of commands.

 ### Script Execution
 __Requirement: Script Validation__
 While executing a command script, the following elements of the script shall be validated:
 * The syntax of each command
-* The uniqueness property of each name
 * The existence of each specified object

 If any of these validation checks fail, the script shall stop at the current point of execution and display an error indicating where the script stopped running.